-As of December 31, 2021, we had approximately \$4.7 million in capital expenditure commitments that were mainly related to the purchase of paper machine of PM10.
+As of December 31, 2022, we had approximately \$4.3 million in capital expenditure commitments that were mainly related to the purchase of paper machine of PM10.
+The infrastructure work of PM10 has been completed and the associated ancillary facilities are working in progress.
 These commitments are expected to be financed by bank loans and cash flows generated from our business operations.